SmartEVSE/SmartEVSE-3/README.md

       This way the (dangerous) situation is avoided that some Phases are switched ON, and Neutral is switched OFF.

-    - by default C2 is switched OFF ("Not present"); if you want to keep on charging on 3 phases after installing C2, you should change the setting Enable C2 in the
+    - by default C2 is switched OFF ("Not present"); if you want to keep on charging on 3 phases after installing C2, you should change the setting Contact2 in the
       Setup Menu.

-    - this functionality is EXPERIMENTAL; in Normal and Smart mode there are not much problems to be expected, but in Solar mode strange Start/Stop scenario's might occur.
-As always, YOU ARE EXPERIMENTING AT YOUR OWN RISK!

-    - This function will not work when LoadBalancing is enabled.

-    - Currently Enable C2 will turn the contactor OFF (disabled) or ON (enabled) in any mode (Normal, Smart or Solar), regardless if LoadBalancing is on or off.
-      So you have to determine MANUALLY which contactor C2 behaviour you want.
-In the future the firmware [sh|c]ould become smarter in this, switching C2 on and off
-      (semi-) automatically.

-    - For this a new parameter EnableC2 is introduced, with values
+    - For this a new parameter Contact2 is introduced, with values
         - NOT_PRESENT(default),
         - ALWAYS_OFF (= 1 phase charging),
         - ALWAYS_ON (=3 phase charging),
-        - SOLAR_OFF (always on except in Solar Mode),
+        - SOLAR_OFF (always on except in Solar Mode where it is always off),
         - AUTO (starts charging at 3phase, but when in Solar mode and not enough current available for 3 phases, switches off C2 so it will continue on 1 phase)
+          Note: this option will not work when LoadBalancing is enabled; CONTACT2 will be set to ALWAYS_ON when Loadbalancing is enabled.
+          Disclaimer: this option is EXPERIMENTAL; in Normal and Smart mode there are not much problems to be expected, but in Solar mode strange Start/Stop scenario's might occur.
+As always, YOU ARE EXPERIMENTING AT YOUR OWN RISK!

     - There is a bug in the original firmware, and in the serkri firmware up until this version, that makes charging in Solar mode on a 3phase instalation, with a 3phase car toggle into an infinite start/stop/start.... sequence when not enough sun is available (e.g. when you only have a 1x16A solar feed).
       In order to fix this bug the behaviour of SmartEVSE is adapted:
     - When EVMeter and/of MainsMeter enabled, AND when in Smart or Solar mode, SmartEVSE now starts charging at MinCurrent (usually 6A); in the first 7 seconds it detects on which phases it is charging through EVMeter or MainsMeter (might be a Sensorbox)
-    - if it is in Solar mode, and EnableC2 is on "AUTO", and has not enough current to stay within ImportCurrent limits, it will switch
+    - if it is in Solar mode, and Contact2 is on "AUTO", and has not enough current to stay within ImportCurrent limits, it will switch
       C2 off to 1 phase charging.
 It will then move up the charging current to whatever is suitable.
       If current goes up again, it will NOT switch back to 3 phase charging since this is known to give problems with certain EVs.
     - if it is in Smart mode, it will now correctly limit its currents to the phases it is actually charging